 Lines 174-176: This is a key point, but expanding a bit would be helpful.
 For example, did the paper in review examine issues of detectability?
 I realize this is addressed in the discussion, but a bit more detail would be good here.

-This Goring et al. paper is now accepted.
-We have added the following paragraph:
+We have expanded on this point in both the Methods and the Discussion.
+To the Methods, we added the following paragraph:

-FIA sampling represents a system with the potential for high heterogeneity within cells because of intensive sampling at the plot level, and, with one to few plots within an 8 x 8km grid cell, high between cell heterogeneity (Goring et al. in review).
-PLS sampling is likely to have low heterogeneity within and between cells because of the uniform spatial distribution, and the high number of points within cells (Goring et al. in review).
-Detectability at the plot level for FIA data is likely to be higher than for the PLS, however, given the variable radius of PLS plots, detectability of trees at forest margins is likely to be higher in the PLS, and PLS sample plots are likely to sample higher landscape heterogeneity within a given cell because of their uniform distribution across the landscape.
-We have selected the 15 most common tree species in the region . . .
+Given these differences in sampling design, FIA data should be better at detecting species presence at the level of individual plots, while detectability at the level of 8km grid cell (the analysis unit of this study) should be similar between FIA and PLS data or higher in the latter.
+Within grid cells, there is a tradeoff between the intensive sampling within FIA plots versus more PLS points per grid cell and more uniform sampling of landscape heterogeneity.
+The PLS data may be better at detecting tree presence in low-density regions, due to the variable radius of PLS plots.
+Both the FIA and PLS datasets both have good coverage in the upper Midwest, with XXX 8km grid cells with at least one FIA plot and XXX grid cells with at least one PLS point.

+To the discussion, we have added a new section called ‘Potential Limitations,’ to address this question and similar points raised by reviewers 2 & 3.

 Line 179: Which PRISM data are the authors using, AN or LT.
 The LT data, for which one has to pay, uses only longer weather station records, which tends toward more reliable temporal trends.
 This seems like it would be important for the current study.
 Additionally, it would be good for the authors to at least acknowledge that increasingly sparse data early in the PRSIM record (i.e., late 19th and early 20th centuries) could contribute to greater uncertainties in historical vs. contemporary records.
 This might make historical climate relationships more difficult to identify.

 We use the PRISM LT data.
 This has been clarified in the paper.